Department of Psychiatry

 Clinical Psychologists – Tygerberg Hospital

-Dr van der Merwe is the Head of Clinical Psychology at Tygerberg Hospital, Principal psychologist and Senior lecturer in the Department of Psychiatry.
-She has a special interest in child and adolescent psychiatry, specifically treatment of adolescents with eating disorders.
+Dr. van der Merwe is the Head of Clinical Psychology at Tygerberg Hospital, Principal psychologist, and Senior lecturer in the Department of Psychiatry.
+She has a special interest in child and adolescent psychiatry, specifically, the treatment of adolescents with eating disorders.

 MA (Clinical Psychology)

 Colin Mitchell is appointed as a senior clinical psychologist/lecturer.
-He has many years' experience as a psychotherapist and several years' experience in consultation-liaison psychiatry as a clinical psychologist.
-Broadly, his areas of interest include psychodynamic psychotherapy and supervision, psychological problems related to the medical setting, eating disorders and the field of neuropsychoanalysis which explores links between the brain, neurobiology and psychoanalytic concepts.
+He has many years of experience as a psychotherapist and several years' experience in consultation-liaison psychiatry as a clinical psychologist.
+Broadly, his areas of interest include psychodynamic psychotherapy and supervision, psychological problems related to the medical setting, eating disorders, and the field of neuropsychoanalysis which explores links between the brain, neurobiology, and psychoanalytic concepts.

 Tel: 021 938 4650

 Fax: 021 938 6111

 Salisha works in the child and adolescent inpatient and outpatient psychiatric unit providing clinical and supervisory services.
 She has worked with children and adolescents for the past 10 years.
 Salisha offers individual, didactic, and family therapy treatment approaches.
 She has a special interest in working with children and their parents under the age of 5 years and has been trained in parent-infant psychotherapy, under 5's therapy, and developmental assessments for young children.
 Salisha believes that it is important to have a holistic approach to patient management, making informed decisions about patient care through a multidisciplinary approach.